h4m1dr/MTproMonitorbot/README.md

-# MTPro Monitor Bot — Auto Installer
+# 🚧 MTPro Monitor Bot — Auto Installer 🚧

+### ⚠️ THIS PROJECT IS CURRENTLY UNDER DEVELOPMENT
+### ⚠️ PLEASE DO NOT CLONE OR INSTALL YET

 **Version:** v0.3.1